virtualox/VM-Balancer/README.md

 - **vCenter Server Access:** Administrative credentials with permissions to manage VMs and hosts within the target cluster.
 - **Windows Environment:** Scripts are designed to run on Windows systems.

+**Important:** You must run this script in a PowerShell session with **administrative privileges** to allow it to set the necessary file permissions.

 ## Installation

 1. **Clone the Repository:**